m2b3/gesturecap2025/README.md

 ## Results

 With a high-FPS camera and a good GPU, we are able to achieve a median latency of 13ms.
-For more details on the latency measurement setup/results, read (link to the other README.md in latency measurement folder, to be made)

 ## Latency Measurement Instructions